The AI Discipline Gap

 AI is already overtrusted.

-Across classrooms and workplaces, people are producing faster answers than ever before.
-But speed has quietly replaced scrutiny.
+Across classrooms and workplaces, people are producing answers faster than ever before.

 Outputs look polished.